 What a start to 2016.
-On Sunday, family of legendary rockstar David Bowie announced that he had lost an 18-month battle with cancer.
+In early January, family of legendary rockstar David Bowie announced that he had lost an 18-month battle with cancer.
 Bowie's passing was a huge shock to fans; Ziggy Stardust had stayed out of the limelight in recent years, and kept his cancer battle a secret.
 Not even a week later, Harry Potter fans were devastated to learn that Alan Rickman, famous for his role as Professor Severus Snape, had passed away, also from cancer.
 Later the same day, reps for singer Céline Dion announced that her husband, René Angélil, had passed from his own battle with cancer.